Review of the American Express Platinum Card

 • Upgraded room at check-in, subject to availability

-• 25% points bonus on paid stays
+• 25% bonus points on paid stays

-• 2:00 pm late check-out, based on availability
+• 2:00 pm check-out, based on availability

 • Welcome gift of 250-500 points

-• Complimentary enhanced wifi
+• Complimentary enhanced wi-fi

 Hilton Honors Gold

-• Two bottles of water, complimentary
+• Two complimentary bottles of water

 • 5th night free on award stays